CBICA/HistoReg/README.md

 mkdir bin
 cd bin
-cmake .. # this will build ITK as HistoReg needs cmake -DCMAKE_INSTALL_PREFIX=${path_to_where_you_want_to_install} .. # this is for HistoReg cmake --build . --target ALL_BUILD # add '-- -j${N}' to specify number of threads to use for compilation cmake --build . --target INSTALL # optional
+cmake .. # this will build ITK as HistoReg needs cmake --build . --target ALL_BUILD # add '-- -j${N}' to specify number of threads to use for compilation
+## wait for ITK to finish building
+cmake -DCMAKE_INSTALL_PREFIX=${path_to_where_you_want_to_install} .. # this is for HistoReg
+cmake --build . --target ALL_BUILD # add '-- -j${N}' to specify number of threads to use for compilation cmake --build . --target INSTALL # optional